 Career Coaching: Leveraging Your Best

 The SCLP career coaches are experts in helping students discover creative ways to engage their passions, articulate their purpose and help them begin to develop their true potential.
 Students are assigned a personal career coach when they join our community as a first year student.
-This career coach stays with a student throughout their program, guiding them to have next steps firmly in place at graduation.
 We give students the resources to build a well-grounded perspective that empowers them to proactively create their future.

 Internships: Hands-on, Real-World Experience

+The vast majority of students complete at least 240 hours of an internship, practicum, or field work before graduation.
 Employers value experience in related fields, and these experiences increase a student’s employability and graduate school admission, as well as enhance their resume, provide career exploration, and build professional networks.
-The career coach and faculty advisor can strategically help match a student with an internship experience to give them what they need for future success—a next step in creating a powerful career story.
+The career coach and faculty advisor strategically help match a student with an internship experience to give them what they need for future success—a next step in creating a powerful career story.

 Carpe Diem Career Network